Course Transformation Work

 Expert

-Dr. Missy Shabazz is a post-doctoral teaching fellow in the Mathematics department at the University of Kansas where she focuses on improving interaction with students and incorporating active learning opportunities in large lecture Math courses.
+Dr. Missy Shabazz was a post-doctoral teaching fellow in the Mathematics department at the University of Kansas from 2015 until 2018.
+She focused on improving interaction with students and incorporating active learning opportunities in large lecture Math courses.
 Dr. Shabazz earned her Ph.D. in Mathematics from the University of Arkansas in 2015.
-She can be contacted via email at mshabazz@ku.edu to access the repository for MATH 104 and MATH 127.
+She is now an Assistant Instructional Professor at the University of Florida.
+She can be contacted via email at shabazzm@ufl.edu to access the repository for MATH 104 and MATH 127.